krobingit/Weather4U-Using-HTML-CSS-JS/README.md

 *responsive for mobile devices

-*detects your location based on your device gps and give you results for your current gps location automatically.
+*detects your location based on your device gps and give you current weather results for your current gps location automatically.